-there is a shadow side. thoughts surface as images among the shapes. symbols appear, adding both dark and light context. defining substance and texture allows exploration of the thoughts and feelings brought to consciousness within these images.
+there is a shadow side. thoughts surface as images among the collaged shapes. symbols appear, adding context. the viewer slides in and out of reality. defining substance and texture allows exploration of the thoughts and feelings brought to consciousness within these images.

-do we travel through dimensions? do we travel back and forth through time? i reach out for a thought to find myself transported, reliving an event or a powerful emotion from another time or place. a scent can transport us to another place. a thought brings an emotional flashback that takes me out of the present and into another act of a stage play that is my life. is it my life? what if, as i’m flying, i reach through this illusion of a mountain and enter another place altogether. can my dog come along?
+do we travel through dimensions? do we travel back and forth through time? i reach out for a thought to find myself transported, reliving an event or a powerful emotion from another time. a scent propels me to another place. a thought conjures an emotional flashback that takes me out of the present and into another act of a stage play that is my life. is it my life? what if, as i’m traveling through this imaginal space, i reach through this illusion of a mountain and enter another place altogether. can my dog come along?

-a root system of deep connection runs through the forest. darkness alongside connection. balance and symbiosis. a dark and moody and angry forest also brings forth joy and wonder. mystery, along with true knowing.
+a root system of deep connection runs through us. the darkness holds balance and symbiosis. dark and angry resides alongside joy and wonder. mystery, along with knowing.

-thoughts of the giant squid give me chills, in a creepy-good way. a creature living and thriving so deep in the oceans that we have almost never seen it. i know this is not a literal giant squid … but it IS a literal alien squid 🙂 and it says “hello.”
+thought of the giant squid gives me chills, in a creepy-good way. the knowledge of this mysterious creature living and thriving so deep in the oceans that we have almost never seen it is wondrous. i know this is not a literal giant squid … but it IS a literal alien squid 🙂 and it says “hello.”

-yeah, this one was just fun. i have nothing deeper to offer. it’s a skull in a psychedelic framework. had fun patterning.
+yeah, this one was just fun. i have nothing deeper to offer. it’s a skull in a psychedelic framework. the joy of patterning.

 Dark Nights of the Soul